 - Bake crust until starting to turn golden brown on top, 10 to 12 minutes.

 - While the crust bakes, slice strawberries.
-If you think the slice berries could benefit from a bit of extra sweetness, toss them with 1 Tbsp of granulated sugar.
+If you think the slice berries could benefit from a bit of extra sweetness, toss them with 1 tablespoon of granulated sugar.
 (Fresh picked berries are usually quite sweet, but many store-bought varieties are much better with a tiny bit of extra sugar.)

 - Top the pre-baked crust with sliced strawberries and sprinkle the refrigerated streusel over top.